SRJPE/JPE-datasets/scripts/rst/clear-creek/clear_creek_rst_environmental.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 NA's
     ##   0.030   2.230   2.670   2.902   3.380 280.760     278

-A velocity of 280 seems out of the range of posibilities.
+A velocity of 280 seems out of the range of possibilities.
 It seems like every velocity greater than 7 is probably a mistake that should be scaled down or filtered out.